Catholic Schoolhouse Tour 2: Week 20

 History

-- Take a look at a Cyrillic Alphabet.
-Print a copy and let your students write their own names using the different symbols.
+- Take a look at the Cyrillic alphabet.
+Print a copy and let your students write their names using the different symbols.

 - Here’s a coloring page of Saint Cyril and Methodius to go with your lesson on the Cyrillic Alphabet.

-- Pull out your play ‘doctor kit’s’ this week when you teach about Medival Hospitals.
+- Pull out your play ‘doctor kits’ this week when you teach about medieval hospitals.
 The Catholic Church started the first hospitals as part of their diocese.
-When you play doctor, make sure you have some holy men and women caring for their sick dolls, animals or toys.
+When you play doctor, ensure you have some holy men and women caring for their sick dolls, animals, or toys.

 - Cut out around each wall and turret piece.

-- Roll the turrets into cylinders and secure with a few pieces of tape.
+- Roll the turrets into cylinders and secure them with a few pieces of tape.

 - Cut on the dark black lines on the turret pieces.